 These days, a judge will distribute custody equally between two well-intentioned, financially-stable, and emotionally-supportive parents.
-In some cases, the father may even receive full custody.
+In some cases, if the father has a good sole custody attorney, he may even receive full custody.

 Luckily, if a judge can sense that a man is committed to his role as a father, they’ll have a good chance of scoring a fair arrangement.

 Alimony can be defined as any money given to a spouse after a divorce to help them maintain their current lifestyle.
 In cases where one spouse in a married couple acted as the breadwinner, while the other spouse fulfilled the role of homemaker, pursuing alimony is a necessity.

 This distribution of assets is especially vital if one spouse was dependent on the earnings of their partner to tend to their children.

 In today’s society, more families are deviating from tradition and shifting their expectations of both husband and wife.
 In light of these social changes, we must account for the families where the wife in-question is the acting breadwinner, while the husband acts as the homemaker.
 Because this model doesn’t conform to the norms of the family unit, many men don’t believe they qualify for alimony.

 5) You must get divorced in the state in which you got married

 Each state handles divorce differently.
 This can make a big difference in the settlement.
 A very common myth that’s circulated within the divorce world is that you must file for divorce in the state you got married in.